 That was in stark contrast to Gabriel Heinze’s proposed move to Liverpool in 2007, when United refused to allow him to sign for their biggest rivals.
 After Heinze spoke publically of his desire to join Liverpool, lawyers were drafted in on both sides, and he eventually left for Real Madrid.

-In recent years, there have also been problems on the pitch and on the terraces.
+In recent years, there have also been problems on the pitch.
 In 2006, Gary Neville was fined by the FA for running 60 yards to celebrate a United win in front of Liverpool supporters, while Luis Suarez was banned for eight matches for racially abusing Patrice Evra when the two sides met at Anfield in October 2011.

 The success Manchester United enjoyed after the appointment of Sir Alex Ferguson in 1986 may have been the catalyst for the current antagonism.
 He once said that his “greatest challenge was knocking Liverpool right off their perch”, and that line in the sand widened the division between the two clubs.